 The Sag Harbor Whaling Museum is a certified National Treasure and officially listed on the National Register of Historic Places.
 This museum and historic structure tells the story of the maritime industry in the state of New York and is home to the largest collection of whaling equipment in the state.
-Our Long Island personal injury lawyers think any maritime history buffs in the area should make sure to make a stop here at least once.
+Our slip and fall accident lawyers in Woodbury think any maritime history buffs in the area should make sure to make a stop here at least once.
 Here is some general information on the Sag Harbor Whaling Museum:

 The museum is housed in a historic building which was built in 1845 by wealthy merchant whaler Benjamin Hunting II at the peak of the Sag Harbor maritime industry's success.
 This house was designed by Minard Lafever in the Greek Revival style, with ornate features like a temple-front portico and fluted Corinthian columns.
 Lafever edged the home's roofline with maritime-themed features, including a row of decorative crenellation with figures of alternating flensing knives and blubber spades.
 The front door is framed by a gigantic pair of whale jawbones.